bwilder0/10606-f23/README.md

 ≥ 93%:	A\
 ≥ 90%:	A-

-and similarly for B, C, D.
+and similarly for B, C, D. Each individual component (e.g. a quiz) may be curved upwards at the end.
+As well, the cutoffs above are merely an upper bound, at the end they may be adjusted down (i.e., to your benefit).

 ## Resources